MATVEN/piattaforma-disdette/roadmap-log.md

   - Creates the 'DashboardList' (Client Component) to fetch and display the list of submissions from the new API.
   - Adds a 'StatusBadge' component to show the state ('PENDING_REVIEW' or 'CONFIRMED').
   - Makes each item in the list a 'Link' pointing back to the review page.

+Outcome: Dashboard fully functional with dynamic data fetch and navigation to review page.